MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 4. You can also remove classification labels by choosing the **Remove classification label** option.

-For more information about how Defender for Cloud Apps and Azure Information Protection work together, see [Automatically apply Azure Information Protection classification labels](use-case-information-protection.md).
+For more information about how Defender for Cloud Apps and Azure Information Protection work together, see [Automatically apply Microsoft Information Protection sensitivity labels](use-case-information-protection.md).

 ### Automatically label files